-An emerging line of work in recent years has focused on perceived fairness by individuals in algorithmic decision making.
-In this vein, \citeay{herreiner2009envy} compared the intra-personal fairness notion of \EF{} with the inter-personal notion of \emph{inequality aversion} (IA), defined as the tendency of individuals to opt for equal outcomes across participants, in the context of bargaining for good allocations with 2 or 3 agents.
-They showed that IA is the primary factor for fairness, while EF only comes into play as a secondary factor when economic efficiency (e.g. Pareto optimality) and IA are insufficient criteria. \citeay{Lee19:Justice} conducted a study to measure the effect of transparency and outcome control---i.e. the ability to manually adjust prescribed outcomes---on perceived fairness of \EF{1} allocations prescribed by Spliddit\footnote{\url{www.spliddit.org}}.
-They showed that perceived fairness was increased after participants were given an opportunity to modify the allocation (either individually or through group discussions).
-These studies are substantially different from ours for two primary reasons: (1) there is an impact of `personal image' and `social pressure' in bargaining and collective decision-making, which may provide a justification for inequality aversion, and (2) there is a sense of `agency' within discussions or ability to modify the outcome which may result in higher satisfaction caused by the \textit{Ikea Effect} cognitive bias, a phenomenon by which people tend to increase their value of products that they helped to create \cite{norton2012ikea}.
+A separate line of work by Lee and colleagues focused on perceived fairness of algorithmic decision-making.
+Participants in \citet{Lee17:Mediation}'s study perceived allocations prescribed by Spliddit\footnote{\url{http://www.spliddit.org/}} to be less fair than those chosen in group discussions one third of the time.
+The authors explain this distinction as the algorithms excluding the effects of individual participation, interpersonal power, and altruism on fairness. \citet{lee18:understanding} suggested that perceived fairness depends on task characteristic, which helps motivate our current study on cognitive effort.
+Lee's participants recognized that algorithms produce less fair decisions on tasks requiring human skills, such as those requiring subjective judgement, but equally fair on mechanical tasks, such as processing data. \citet{Lee19:Justice} measured the effect of transparency and outcome control (i.e., the ability to manually adjust prescribed outcomes) on perceived fairness of \EF{1} allocations prescribed by Spliddit.
+They showed that perceived fairness increased after participants were given an opportunity to modify the allocation, either individually or through group discussions.
+These studies substantially differ from ours in that there is an impact of personal image and social pressure in bargaining and collective decision-making, which may provide a justification for inequality aversion.
+Furthermore, there is a sense of agency within discussions or ability to modify the outcome, which may result in higher satisfaction via the \textit{IKEA Effect}.\footnote{The IKEA effect is a cognitive bias in which people tend to value on products they helped to create highly~\citep{norton2012ikea}.}

-Separately, \citeay{kyropoulou22:fair} conducted a study to test the effect of participants' strategic behavior on total envy in fair division of divisible resources.
-The fair division procedures used guarantee either \EF{} or \emph{proportionality}, defined as each participant receiving at least $1/n$ their total valuation, if all $n$ agents behave non-strategically.
-The authors found that participants strategize less and incur less total envy, at the end of the procedure, when applying fair procedures (that guarantee \EF{} assuming truthfulness) than otherwise.